ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 Yes.

-If you've activated 3 licences, you can hit the `Deactivate` button (which is same as the `Activate` button once you've activated) and the activation will be released.
+You can hit the `Deactivate` button (which is same as the `Activate` button once you've activated) and the activation will be released.

 <br>